RRUZ/vcl-styles-utils/README.md

 </li>
 </ul>

-<blockquote>If you want to use the VCl.Styles.Hooks unit you must also include the Delphi detours library files Ex : C:\Delphi\Libs\vcl-styles-utils\Common\delphi-detours-library</blockquote>
+**Note** : If you want to use the Vcl.Styles.Hooks unit you must also include the [Delphi Detours Library](https://code.google.com/p/delphi-detours-library/) files in your lib/search path Ex : C:\Delphi\Libs\vcl-styles-utils\Common\delphi-detours-library